Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - A geographic map illustrating where the activity is coming from.
 - A pie chart displaying the specific pages of the website that are being accessed.

 - Successful logins: `source="demo_winlogs.csv" signature="An account was successfully logged on" | stats count as total` Once you get this send it to the dashboard pannel.
-For the first time you will have to select the 'new' option
+For the first time you will have to select the 'new' option.
+For the subsequent times choose 'existing'.
+You can also use edit to rearrange